rgommers/pytorch/docs/proposal_pytorch_distribution.md

 Advantages of this alternative are:

+- Conda-forge has a lot of packages, so it will be easier to install PyTorch in combination with other non-deep learning packages (e.g. the geo-science stack).
-- Conda-forge already has a lot of packages, and there are established tools and processes for adding and updating them.
+- Conda-forge already has established tools and processes for adding and updating them.
 Which means it's less likely for there to be issues with dependencies (e.g. packages with many or unusual dependencies may not be accepted into the `pytorch` channel, while `conda-forge` will be fine with them).
 - Users are likely already familiar with using the `conda-forge` channel.

 Disadvantages of this alternative are: